arielcBR/food-explorer-backend/README.md

 $ npm run dev
 ```

-### The documentation for existing endpoints and their respective methods will be available at http://localhost:PORT/api-docs.
+### The documentation for existing endpoints and their respective methods will be available at:
 ```bash
 http://localhost:PORT/api-docs
 ```